nodepy/nodepy/README.md

   implemented the same as the Node.js NPM semver criteria semantics anyway
 - Fix #10: Pip install can not access already installed local packages
 - Add `pip-install` command
+- Uppercase characters are now valid characters in a package name

 ### v0.0.14